thenativeweb/knockat/README.md

 - If the host is reachable, the module returns immediately.
 - If the host is not reachable, knockat retries to reach the host every two seconds.
-- If the host is not reachable within two minutes, knockat fails.
+- If the host is not reachable within 60 retries, knockat fails.

 ### As CLI